aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/programming-with-documents-in-jython/moving-the-cursor-in-jython/_index.md

 title: Moving the Cursor in Jython – Aspose.Words for Java
 articleTitle: Moving the Cursor in Jython
 linktitle: Moving the Cursor in Jython
-description: "Jython: Moving the Cursor using Aspose.Words for Java."
+description: "Moving the Cursor using Jython."
 type: docs
 weight: 36
 url: /java/moving-the-cursor-in-jython/